 Recently we saw this ethnocentric monster appear with the Helsinki district court’s ruling that carrying Nazi Germany flags in public was not ethnic agitation.

-As usual, the debate surrounding neo-Nazis and racism in Finland does not consider the victims themselves.
+The debate surrounding neo-Nazis and racism in Finland does not consider the victims themselves.
 When have you seen a black sociologist offer his views on an act of racism or of racism in general in this country?

 Two days after the Helsinki court’s ruling, Kirkko ja kaupunki was the only media in Finland that interviewed the Jewish community.